About Caesars Holdings, Inc.

 The company is focused on strengthening its loyalty program, which it rebranded from Total Rewards to Caesars Rewards in 2019.
 Core to its cross-market rewards strategy is offering discounts at multiple properties on the Las Vegas Strip, which it believes will generate greater revenues than if the properties were operated separately.

-The last five years have been murky for the company's revenue streams and profitability; its main operating subsidiary emerged from bankruptcy in 2017, with a streamlined balance sheet and a new, complex real-estate investment trust structure.
+The last five years have been murky for the company's net income; its main operating subsidiary emerged from bankruptcy in 2017, with a streamlined balance sheet and a new, complex real-estate investment trust structure.
 Casino and hotel operations continued, business as usual, throughout the two-year-long Chapter 11 restructuring.
+Despite the loss in net income, the revenue were started growing in the year 2017 to 2019.

-Cash at the end of 2018 was $1.7 billion.
-Cash from operations contributed $786 million, while investing activities used $2.1 billion.
-Financing activities provided $297 million.
-The company carries a significant long-term debt burden — a whopping $18 billion.
+Cash at the end of 2019 was $1.9 billion.
+Cash from operations contributed $1.0 billion, while investing activities used $328 million.
+Financing activities used in $446 million.

 A proposed combination with rival casino operator Eldorado Resorts would expand its operations across the US, with approximately 60 casinos and resorts spanning 16 states.
 If the deal is completed, the new company could help better position itself against the industry's largest rivals, including MGM Resorts and Wynn Resorts.